alexbhatt/win10setup/README.md

 ```

 ### Jupyter
 Lightweight IDE for Python and R notebooks run in your default browser.
-These are very sharable.
+These are very sharable, but will really not be using them full time.
+More like a scratchpad for analytic ideas.

 ```sh
 # PowerShell